TungVietLe/yolov8-personal-guide/README.md

 >>> import ultralytics
 ```

-## Import dataset
+## 📅 Import dataset

 - Note: The common problem is ultralytics cannot find the path to the dataset.
 - Goals: the idea is to make `C:\Users\PC\AppData\Roaming\Ultralytics\settings.yaml` file point to the correct project path.
+- This means that if I don't want the dataset to be exposed, I can just put it in a local folder and have `settings.yaml` point to it rather than put the dataset into the project.

 ### 1. Reset ultralytics settings

-Run the following `reset_settings.py` in the PATH OF THE DESIRE PROJECT.
+Go to the **PARENT FOLDER** of the datasets, Run the following `reset_settings.py`.
 ```
 from ultralytics import settings settings.reset()